 The average home in the United States consumes about 893 kilowatt-hours (kWh) of electricity monthly or 10,715 kWh annually.
 Installing solar panels on your home will cost roughly $20,000 before government incentives, so this is a significant investment.
 However, installing solar panels is one of the few home improvements that truly pays for itself in electricity bill savings.

-There is a federal solar tax credit for 26% of the price of a solar system, which can knock about $5,200 off of the total cost of a solar panel system.
-Unfortunately, the tax credit will taper down to 22% for solar installations in 2023 and will expire.
+There is a federal solar tax credit for 30% of the price of a solar system, which can knock about $6,000 off the total cost of a solar panel system.

 Are Larger Solar Companies More Reliable Than Local Installers?